Fruit Bats (band)

-Fruit Bats is an American indie rock band formed in 1997 in Chicago, Illinois, as the project of singer/songwriter Eric D. Johnson.
+Fruit Bats is an American indie rock band formed in 1997 in Chicago, Illinois, as the project of singer and songwriter Eric D. Johnson.
 Johnson is the band's sole permanent member, with various musicians joining the band in live and studio settings.

 History

 Early years and Echolocation

-In the late 1990s and early 2000s, Eric D. Johnson was teaching guitar and banjo at Chicago's Old Town School of Folk Music, and fronting an indie rock band called I Rowboat.
-In early 2000 he joined the experimental folk group Califone as a multi-instrumentalist.
+In the late 1990s and early 2000s, Johnson was teaching guitar and banjo at Chicago's Old Town School of Folk Music, and fronting an indie rock band called I Rowboat.
+In early 2000, he joined the experimental folk group Califone as a multi-instrumentalist.
 He had also been making homemade cassettes since 1997 under the name Fruit Bats.
 He describes coming up with the band name as a joke of sorts, describing it as "this dumb fake punk rock name that I put on a four-track tape."

-The members of Califone ran a small record label called Perishable, and after hearing some of the Fruit Bats recordings, agreed to release a proper full-length album.
+The members of Califone ran a small record label called Perishable, and after hearing some of the Fruit Bats recordings, agreed to release a full length album.
 The subsequent album, Echolocation, was produced by Brian Deck and released in the fall of 2001.
 Fruit Bats made their live debut at Chicago's Empty Bottle in March 2001.
 They went on to tour frequently in 2001 and 2002, often as a support act for such bands as The Sadies, Gorky's Zygotic Mynci, Modest Mouse and The Shins.